davkean/audio-switcher/README.md

 ![ScreenShot](resources/AudioSwitcher.png)

 ## How do I install this thing?
 Currently, there is no installer or binary that you can run or download.
-You'll need to build the project yourself.
-Open the solution in Visual Studio 2013, build and then run `AudioSwitcher.exe` from the bin directory.
+You'll need to build the project yourself and then run `AudioSwitcher.exe` from the bin directory.

+## Building
+Either open the solution with Visual Studio 2013 or higher and just build it or use cake to build it with by executing: `.\build.ps1 --Target "Build"`.

 ## FAQ

 #### How do I hide microphones or unplugged devices?
 Right-click on the __Audio Switcher__ icon in the notification area, and expand __Appearance__.